Understand how you can meet the challenges of ensuring data quality and accuracy with a modern data dictionary.

 If you had a data dictionary in place, this problem wouldn’t be a problem in the first place.

 And that’s just one challenge.
 Remember the data accuracy debacle (a harried Mike writing to IT) or the variable name conundrum from before (poor Dalia hunting down the meaning of column_xy881)?

 A data dictionary can help you avoid such situations altogether.

 But these aren’t the only reasons why you should care about a data dictionary.
-Here are some of the biggest benefits that a data dictionary has to offer:

 - Detect data anomalies quickly: Identifying anomalies in data or missing data is easier since the dictionary displays the results of data checks such as minimum and maximum values or count of distinct values.
 Spot duplicate, inaccurate or questionable data at a glance.